 Prevention Is Key: Keeping Your Henderson Home Pest-Free

 The best way to handle a scorpion sting is, not get stung in the first place.
 While this isn’t always doable, hiring a local Henderson pest control company, to regularly check your house for signs of an infestation is a responsible first step.
 You can also do preventative care by removing large debris such as firewood stacks from directly next to the house.
 Anything relatively untouched is a potential den for scorpions, so rotate your outdoor decorations regularly.
 Keep grass and landscaping trimmed and in good order to prevent hiding spots.
 Lastly, fill in any cracks where critters can slip in, such as around doors or under windows.
+Scorpions can be so small that they can squeeze through a gap that is the thickness of a credit card.
 Do all this, and it’s unlikely you’ll ever need to worry about scorpions – but at least you know what to do if you’re stung!
 For more pest tips and services contact Dr. Death Pest Control.